-Assigned by: Registrar's Office.
+Assigned by: Student Enrolment and Registrar Services.

 Used for placeholder courses to indicate that the student is active in the program but is not taking courses in a given term or is taking credit courses at another institution, under the appropriate authorization.